yvonne-h1/h1-theme-template/README.md

 ### Images

 - Images are loaded with responsive-image.liquid.
-Here you can lazy load the images, preserve space for cls and optimize for all screen sizes.
+Here you can optimize for screen sizes, preserve space for cls etc.
-- Load images lazy by default.
-Images above the fold don't need to be lazy.
-- Create for sections create a lazy option in the customizer.
-- Placeholders are set inside
+- By default, Shopify adds lazy loading when sections are further down the page when using the image_tag filter.

 ### Buttons